alexfish/octocrash/README.md

 1. Add the repository as a submodule of your application's repository.
 2. Run `bootstrap/script` from within the OctoCrash folder.
 3. Drag and drop `OctoCrash.xcproj` into your application's project file or workspace.
-4. Add `libOctoCrash.a`, `libISO8601DateFormatter.a` and `CrashReporter.framework` to your application's `Link Binary With Libraries` build phase.
+4. Add `-lOctoCrash`, `-lISO8601DateFormatter.a` and `-framework CrashReporter` to your targets  `Other Linker Flags`.
+It's highly recommended to only add these flags to your `Debug` or `InHouse` targets as OctoCrash is not designed for production.
 5. Add `AEFLocalizable.strings` to your application's `Copy Bundle Resources` build phase.

 Due to some dependency issues OctoCrash is not currently available through Cocoapods, check the `feature/cocoapods` branch for the podspec.